How To Start Your Own Trucking Business

 3. Name Your Business

-Naming your trucking business is one of the most rewarding parts of creating your own business because the name the you come up with is representative of your business values and mission.
+Naming your trucking business is one of the most rewarding parts of creating your own business because the name you come up with is representative of your business values and mission.
 Before you decide on a name, make sure the name is not already taken by another business.
 You can check if the name is available by contacting your local Secretary of State (if you want to open your business in California, then you need to contact the California Secretary of State).
 If your first choice for a name is already in use, don’t be discouraged.
-This is a chance for you to take your time, get creative, and come up with unique name.
+This is a chance for you to take your time, get creative, and come up with a unique name.
 You should also check sites like GoDaddy to make sure you can get the domain name of the business that you want.
 If the .com is not available try buying the .co version of your domain such as www.goshare.co.
 After you name your business you will need to set up a legal entity.
 If you are the sole owner of the business a Sole Proprietorship may be best.
 If you have business partners an LLC (limited liability corporation) may be a better fit.
 LegalZoom is a good resource for finding out if your business name is taken and registering your business entity with the state.
 We are not a legal or accounting firm.
 You should consult with an attorney and an accountant before making these important decisions.

 4. Insure Your Business

 Business owners should always consider the appropriate type of insurance to protect your business in case of an accident.
-In the trucking business you will need insurance for your vehicle, cargo insurance and possibly liability insurance as well.
+In the trucking business, you will need insurance for your vehicle, cargo insurance and possibly liability insurance as well.
 Having an insurance policy is also essential for building trust with customers.
 Many businesses and individuals will avoid working with a trucking company that is not properly insured.
 Contact a local commercial insurance broker to find out how much it will cost to insure your business.
 This cost may vary based on location, types of deliveries you make, and the perceived risk.

 5. Marketing Your Trucking Business

 Now that you have your vehicle, equipment, and a name for your trucking service, it’s time to start marketing.
-You can first communicate to your friends and family using your social media networks like Facebook, Twitter and Linkedin.
+You can first communicate with your friends and family using your social media networks like Facebook, Twitter and Linkedin.
 You should create a business page on each of these social media properties.
 Most trucking businesses will need to market to other businesses who are looking for a truck to help with deliveries and moves.
 This can be done by making a list of businesses that may need a delivery service and then cold calling and emailing prospects to let them know about your new service.
 Online marketing and advertising can also be a low cost and effective way to target business owners.
-Google Adwords and Facebook both have easy to use self serve marketing platforms.
+Google Adwords and Facebook both have easy to use self-serve marketing platforms.
 You can target customers based on keywords they search for or their interests/demographics/location.
 Craigslist can be a great resource to post free ads to let people know about your local delivery business.

 6. Save Your Receipts